 A neuropsychiatrist with medical studies at Harvard University, Florica Bagdasar was the first woman minister in Romania.
 This happened in one of the most troubled periods in the country’s history.

-The Health Minister between 1946-1948, during a time of epidemic diseases, mass shortages of food and basic goods, Florica Bagdasar succeeded the impossible.
+The Health Minister between 1946-1948, during a time of epidemic diseases, mass shortages of food and basic goods, Florica Bagdasar managed the impossible.
 She obtained international support, including from Sweden and the United States of America, while the newly installed communist government from Romania was completely isolating the country from the Western world.

 Her experience and dedication were not enough to save her from the absurd defaming campaigns of the Romanian Communist Party.
 In 1953, she was accused of cosmopolitism in the official party newspaper.
-This was almost as powerful as court sentence, and it was only the illness that saved her from imprisonment.
+This was almost as powerful as a court sentence, and it was only the illness that saved her from imprisonment.
 She was publicly rehabilitated years later.

 After a difficult surgery performed on an injured child during the Second World War, Sofia Ionescu-Ogrezeanu became the first woman neurosurgeon in South-East Europe.